 Redmon Wines is a small Napa producer with an annual production of around 1000 cases.
 The winery is owned by Lisa Mangelson; as a sole proprietorship, she wears all the ‘hats’ that comes with owning a small winery.
 This includes wine making decisions, input into vineyard management and overseeing the sales and distribution.

 Her wines are only sold in the state of California – distribution is minuscule, rather she focuses on direct to consumer and sells wines through a mailing list and wine club.
 She has personally met many of her customers over the years.

 The label began as a very small production in 1999; initially 25 cases (about a barrel) of home wine were made in her garage and then released as a commercial vintage two years later.
 Lisa is originally from the San Francisco Bay Area but has lived in Napa for 35+ years.
 Her father moved the family to the Napa Valley in the early 1970’s when he purchased the only “fast food” restaurant in all of northern Napa – the A&W in St. Helena.
 A number of family members worked at this restaurant over the years including Lisa when she was a child.
 The family owned the A&W for some 35 years before eventually selling it.
-Using the profits from the restaurant, in the early 1990’s he also purchased a 3.5 acre vineyard almost behind where Dean & Deluca is currently located in the town of St. Helena.
+Using the profits from the restaurant, in the early 1990’s Tom purchased a 3.5 acre vineyard almost behind where Dean & Deluca is currently located in the town of St. Helena.

 Lisa has enjoyed wines for many years but before co-founding Redmon, she hardly considered herself knowledgeable about wine.
 By virtue of living in Napa and being surrounded by vines as well as having the opportunity to develop a small vineyard – she discovered the “Napa allure” that often turns neophytes into oenophiles.